IBS

 Current analysis data show that it is indeed possible to positively influence the lung by probiotic modulation of the gut microbiome.

-To simulate our Western lifestyle, mice were fed a high-fat diet and made to inhale polluted air.
 Both of these actions damage the lung and the gut.
 However, mice that received a multispecies probiotic showed an improvement in the composition of the gut microbiome and a reduction in lung inflammation.

 Initial Insights into the Use of Probiotics in Viral Diseases